How Much is a Single Storey Extension? A Guide

 Average Cost Estimates

-When it comes to a single storey extension, the cost can vary widely depending on several factors, including location, complexity, and materials used.
 A typical cost per square meter for a single storey extension is in the range of £1,500 to £2,500, although this can range from £1,000 to £3,000 or more, depending on the specific requirements of the project.

-For example, a standard extension size of 4m x 5m can cost anywhere from £30,000 to £58,000, including professional fees and VAT.
-However, this can vary depending on the complexity of the design and the materials used.
-Additionally, location-specific costs can significantly impact the overall cost, with areas like London and the South East tend to be more expensive due to higher labor and material costs.
+Additionally, location-specific costs can significantly impact the overall price, particularly in areas like London and the South East, which tend to be more expensive due to higher labor and material expenses.

-It's also worth noting that recent price increases in construction costs have led to a more realistic estimate of £2,000 per square meter for basic to mid-range house extensions, compared to the outdated £1,000-£1,200 per square meter.
-This increase in cost is largely due to inflation and regional variations in construction costs.
+It’s essential to note that recent increases in construction costs have prompted a more realistic estimate of £2,000 per square meter for basic to mid-range house extensions, compared to the outdated estimates of £1,000-£1,200 per square meter.

 Components Affecting Overall Cost